mlnpapez/GraphSPN/README.md

 It will produce Table 1 from the paper (both in the `.pdf` and `.tex` formats).

 ## 4. Conditional Molecule Generation
-To generate new molecules conditionally on a known molecule, run the following command.
+Run the following command to generate new molecules conditionally on a known molecule.
 ```
 python -m conditional_sampling
 ```